-- Port: Video streaming port number. - Stream number: You may have the option of single or dual streaming. - Codec Type: You may have the codec option of MPEG4 or JPEG.
-If the selected camera supports dual streaming, the preview codec and recording codec can be set differently. - Resolution: You may select the different resolutions for preview and recording. - 6.
-Click Apply.
-The IP camera is added to the list. - Click the listed camera, and select Display position to map the IP camera to a channel on the GV-System.
+- Camera list: Select a camera number. - Port: Video streaming port number. - Stream number: You may have the option of single or dual streaming. - Codec Type: You may have the codec option of MPEG4 or JPEG.
+If the selected camera supports dual streaming, the preview codec and recording codec can be set differently. - Resolution: You may select the different resolutions for preview and recording.

+- 6. Click Apply.
+The IP camera is added to the list. - To change the preview and recording resolution, right-click the listed camera and select Change Resolution.
+You can also change the codec by selecting Change preview codec and Change record codec.